 2. Try a saline spray

-A saline spray may help decrease tissue inflammation in the nose and reduce stuffiness.
 Saline-only sprays do not contain medication, so they are usually safe to use during pregnancy.
-OTC saline sprays are available.
+Over the counter (OTC) saline sprays are available.

 3. Flush out the sinuses